BJClarke/troubleshoot/ts_apps.md

 For more tips about Node.js apps, see [Tips for Node.js Applications](http://docs.cloudfoundry.org/buildpacks/node/node-tips.html ![External link icon](../icons/launch-glyph.svg "External link icon"){: new_window}.

-## Configuration errors appear in the `server.xml` file after you import a Bluemix Liberty app into Eclipse
+## Configuration errors appear in the `server.xml` file after you import an {{site.data.keyword.Bluemix_notm}} Liberty app into Eclipse
 {: #ts_eclipse}

-If you see configuration errors in the `server.xml` file after you import a {{site.data.keyword.Bluemix_notm}} Liberty app into Eclipse, you might need to remove the `server.xml` file from the project.
+If you see configuration errors in the `server.xml` file after you import an {{site.data.keyword.Bluemix_notm}} Liberty app into Eclipse, you might need to remove the `server.xml` file from the project.

-After you import a {{site.data.keyword.Bluemix_notm}} Liberty app into Eclipse, you see configuration errors within the `server.xml` file from Eclipse Problems view.
+After you import an {{site.data.keyword.Bluemix_notm}} Liberty app into Eclipse, you see configuration errors within the `server.xml` file from Eclipse Problems view.
 {: tsSymptoms}

 Liberty buildpack uses the `server.xml` file to configure the app and generates a `runtime-vars.xml` file when the Liberty app is pushed to {{site.data.keyword.Bluemix_notm}}.
 When you import the app to Eclipse, the `runtime-vars.xml` file doesn't exist in your local environment.